 RMS Pretorian Passenger List - 16 August 1919

-Front Cover of a Cabin Passenger List for the RMS Pretorian of the Canadian Pacific Line (CPOS), Departing 16 August 1919 from Liverpool for Quebec and Montreal, Commanded by Captain J. Hall.
+Front Cover, RMS Pretorian Cabin Passenger List of the Canadian Pacific Line, Departing 16 August 1919 from Liverpool for Québec and Montréal, Commanded by Captain J. Hall.
 GGA Image ID # 157d869098

 Senior Officers and Staff